Françoise Soussaline

+Education and career

 She studied physics at the Pierre and Marie Curie University and completed a PhD in molecular spectroscopy in 1973.
 She began her career as a researcher at Inserm, where she was involved in the development of the first digital scanner in nuclear medicine.
 She then joined the Frédéric-Joliot hospital department of the French Alternative Energies and Atomic Energy Commission where she developed Positron emission tomography locally as part of a second thesis in biophysics completed in 1984 at the University of Paris-Sud under the direction of Nobel Prize winner Georges Charpak.
-She became Associate Professor in Physics and Medical Biophysics at the Pierre and Marie Curie University and the University of Paris-Sud.
+She became associate professor in Physics and Medical Biophysics at the Pierre and Marie Curie University and the University of Paris-Sud.

 In 1985, she founded the company IMSTAR, which designs, develops and markets automated imaging systems for life-sciences research and diagnostic tests for genetic disorders and cancers.